castedo/dsi-spec/mid.md

 truncation, horizontal scrolling, or the need for very small fonts.

-The choice of base64url is partly made on the belief that the following technology trends mitigate the copy-by-human-sight copying issue:
+The choice of base64url is partly made on the belief that the following technology trends mitigate the copy-by-human-sight issue:

 1) Use of hyperlinks, copy-and-paste, and QR codes.